-During the past six years, the Federal Reserve neatly groomed, manicured and then finely polished investment slopes for all asset classes by lowering interest rates to unprecedented levels — providing a substantial accelerant that indiscriminately drove valuations of all assets higher.
+Since 2008/9, the Federal Reserve neatly groomed, manicured and then finely polished investment slopes for all asset classes by lowering interest rates to unprecedented levels — providing a substantial accelerant that indiscriminately drove valuations of all assets higher.
 But ubiquitously rising valuations cover up a lot of mistakes and often a lack of skill.
-Whether you had a rigorous investment process or were throwing darts, over the past six years it hardly mattered — you made money.
+Whether you had a rigorous investment process or were throwing darts, over the past several years it hardly mattered — you made money.

-Bull markets don’t last forever, and this one is not an exception.
+Bull markets don’t last forever, and this one is not an exception (this is true despite some ups and downs the market has had along the way).
 Stock valuations (price-to-earnings) are just like a pendulum, swinging from one extreme to another.
-Today the stocks in the S&P 500 index trade at about 50 percent above their average valuation (if you adjust earnings down for very high corporate margins).
+Today the stocks in the S&P 500 index trade far above their average valuation.

 Historically, above-average valuations have always been followed by below-average ones — taking away the riches that the previous years provided.
 In other words, at some point it is going to snow and snow hard.
 Just as I, the great skier, found myself overconfident and unable to deal with the new terrain, investors will find themselves doing face-plants when the stock market turns from bull to bear.